syncfusion-content/winui-docs/winui/ComboBox/Getting-Started.md

 ## Multi selection

-The SfComboBox allows you to select multiple values from the drop-down list.
+The ComboBox allows you to select multiple values from the drop-down list.
 The multi-select combo box mode can be enabled by setting the `SelectionMode` property as `Multiple`.
 Checkboxes can be used to represent selected items.

 You can handle the selection operations with the help of `SelectionChanged` event of SfComboBox.